Whole Body Well Being

 Fresh air and sunshine

-The info below from the Virginia Department of Health is enough to convince me to pester my family and housemates to wash their faces and hands as soon as they get back from essential outings and to give everyone separate hand towels.
-As a precaution, I spray and wipe down bathrooms at least 2 or 3 times per day, more if someone is actively sneezing or coughing of course.
+I’m so glad there is more research & information now so I’m just editing the information that no longer applies.
+I’ll keep the post for posterity a little longer.
+The info below from the Virginia Department of Health is enough to convince me to pester my family and housemates to wash their faces and hands as soon as they get back from essential outings and to use separate hand towels.
+As a precaution, I spray and wipe down bathrooms if someone is actively sneezing or coughing of course.
 All clothes get washed after one wearing and I’ll throw the blankets and pillows in the dryer every couple of days.
 Clotheslines are awesome!

 If your weather is nice enough, eat outside then wipe down the chairs and tables out there before sitting them in the sunshine.
 Better yet sit on a patio or grass before the bugs get too hungry!
 Do anything else you can think of to reduce a viral load that might put you at risk for a more serious illness.
 Our immune systems are amazing but do things to keep it from working too hard during allergy season.